gigasquid/babar/README.md

 - The Babar program can accept requests, that are then stored as internal commitments.
-- The Babar program can be convinced of beliefs that can affect when and how long a request is executed.
+- The Babar program can be convinced of beliefs that can affect when and how often a request is executed.
 - The Babar program has one goal - to fulfill its commitments.
 It checks every 5ms to see if it has any commitments to fulfill and will execute them based on its beliefs.
 (An Elephant is true 100 percent.)